OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

     my-nginx   LoadBalancer   	10.0.179.76   	13.92.209.60   	80:31102/TCP	6m

-Now, we can use a cURL statement to see if we get a response back from our Nginx instance:
+Now, we can use a cURL statement (as alternative to open a web browser) to see if we get a response back from our Nginx instance:

 ``` curl "http://13.92.209.60" ```